eguefif/esp32_micropython_presentation/README.md

 The file `boot.py` will be the first to ran by the runtime.
 Then, it is some kind of initializer scrip that we can change to run things.
 Then, the run time will be `main.py`.

 ### Copy a file

 We can copy files to the file system using [pyboard.py](https://github.com/micropython/micropython/blob/master/tools/pyboard.py).
-You will need to install `pip install pyserial`.
+You first will need to install the dependency `pip install pyserial`.

 Then, if you want to copy a file, run the following command.
 I use uv, so it will look like:
 ```bash